Jacki Fitzpatrick, Ph.D.

 Phone: (806) 742-3000

 Dr. Fitzpatrick has a Master's degree in marital/family therapy and Ph.D. in family studies.
-She joined the Human Development & Family Studies Department at Texas Tech University in 1994.
+She joined the Human Development & Family Sciences Department at Texas Tech University in 1994.
 In collaboration with colleagues, her research interests have included marital and romantic relationships.
 This research has explored individual characteristics (such as beliefs or personality traits) and interpersonal characteristics (such as communications with partners) that can contribute to relationship quality (e.g., commitment, satisfaction).
 Dr. Fitzpatrick has also explored undergraduates' social adjustment to college and andragogy (which reflects the value of teaching and learning processes for college students).

 Dr. Fitzpatrick is aware that romantic relationships and college adjustment exist in the context of individuals' social networks (e.g., family, friends).
 Although it might be common to expect that network members might or should be supportive of individuals' choices (such as romantic partners), this expectation is not always fulfilled.
 There are occasions in which network members respond aversively or attempt to interfere with individuals' choices.
 Some of Dr. Fitzpatrick's research has addressed social support and interference from significant others (such as family and friends).

 In addition, Dr. Fitzpatrick has some empirical interest in narrative psychology.
 Narrative psychology addresses topics such as the ways in which biographies/stories reflect identity or interpersonal themes.
 It also addresses the ways in which individuals can be engaged in the biographies/stories of others, such as fictional characters.
 In this context, Dr. Fitzpatrick's work has included an analysis of themes within children's books about international adoption and parasocialism (connectedness to celebrities/characters).

 Areas of Expertise